PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `Logistic(x) * x` diamond and rejects additional Logistic consumers.
 Producer, consumer, constant, canonical-name, and attribute-allocation collaborators stay explicit at this boundary.
+The axis-0 tensor-mux Slice matcher is co-located here.
+It recognizes the exact Cast/Sub condition arithmetic, then/else first-dimension products, merged size, axis-0 value Concat, and terminal Slice before returning the three conditional input names; it does not rewrite the graph.

 Generated constant and shape-tensor evaluation has a focused Torch-free owner in `pytorch_constant_policy.py`.
 It resolves direct integer constants and the